-Video Diffusion Models are Training-free Motion Interpreter and Controlle
+Video Diffusion Models are Training-free Motion Interpreter and Controller

 Zeqi Xiao1 Yifan Zhou1 Shuai Yang2 Xingang Pan1